LGBTQ rights in Azerbaijan: Military service

 Azerbaijan implements mandatory military conscription for all able-bodied men between the ages of 18 and 35 to enlist in the military.
 There is no specific law that prohibits lesbians, gays and bisexuals from serving in the Azerbaijani military, however they could be unfit to serve under the Articles 18/b and 17/b of the Regulation on Military Medical Examinations.
 Article 18, paragraph b of the Regulation on Military Medical Examinations, states a person is considered unfit or partially unfit for military service on the basis of personality disorders.
 In addition to Article 18/b, LGBTQIA+ enlistees are also categorized under Article 17/b, which indicates reactive psychoses and neurotic disorders.

 Queer conscripts often conceal their sexual orientation to avoid harassment, especially under the informal system of dedovshchina (military hazing).
 Ani Paitjan and Naila Dadash-Zadeh reported in 2020 that official exemptions are available, but coming out to authorities often entails outing oneself to family and community—an outcome many find too dangerous.
 Homophobic slurs and psychological abuse are common, and survivors describe long-lasting effects on their sense of trust and safety.
+Dr Ramil Zamanov has also published an academic article on queer military experiences about Azerbaijan in the Journal of Critical Military Studies.
+Article is entitled: 'State violence and queer identities: experiences from the Azerbaijani military'.